adityaem/PML-Course-Project/DataScience8PracticalMachineLearningProject.md

 ```

 ```
-##  [1] B A B A A E D B A A B C B A E E A B B B
+##  [1] B A B A A C D B A A B C B A E E A B B B
 ## Levels: A B C D E
 ```

-###Conclusion
+##Conclusion
 Random Forest was a superior model for prediction compared to rpart.
-The categories were dependent on various variables and the interaction between them.
-The Random Forrest model had over 99% accuracy and fitted well to other subsamples of the data.
-However, the algorithm may not have as high of accuracy on other samples, particularly ones with different subjects.
+The decision tree model was dependent on various variables and the interaction between them which caused the model to be inadequate.
+The Random Forrest model had over 98.6% accuracy and fitted well to other subsamples of the data.
+However, the algorithm may not have as high of accuracy on other samples,especially with a more varied subject pool.

-In the first model D was the most difficult to predict and in the second C was the most difficult to predict.
-This makes theoretical sense as Class C is lifting the dumbbell only halfway and Class D is lowering the dumbbell only halfway.
-These movements may be hard to distinguish by the data collected and could be a topic for future research regarding how to detect this difference-if deemed important.

-Overall, it is interesting to consider how monitors are affected by the way an execrise was conducted relative the class of exercise and other multiple data points.
-A correctly executed exercise like those samples in Class A demonstrated significantly higher response values than those actions captured in classes B-E.
+Overall, it is interesting to consider how monitors are affected by the way an execrise was conducted relative to other data points collected by the monitor to infer the subjects activities.